skingan/purge_haplotigs_multiBAM/README.md

 #### The solution

 Identify primary contigs that are haplotigs of other primary contigs, and move them to the haplotig 'pool'.
-These scripts use mapped coverage and blast/mummer alignments to guide this process.
+These scripts use mapped read coverage and blast/mummer alignments to guide this process.
 Dotplots are produced for all flagged contig matches to help the user determine the proper assignment of ambiguous contigs.

 ## Dependencies